 How does training in Gibraltar affect your nutrition needs?

-If you're combining gym work with outdoor fitness like hiking up the Rock or running the Mediterranean Steps, your calorie needs will be higher than someone just doing 3 sessions a week in a gym.
+If you're combining gym work with outdoor fitness such as hiking the Rock or running the Mediterranean Steps, your calorie needs will be noticeably higher than someone doing three flat gym sessions a week.

 Gibraltar's climate also plays a role.
 In summer, hydration becomes critical.
-Training in 30+ degree heat means you lose more electrolytes through sweat.
-Add a pinch of salt to your water or grab an electrolyte tablet.
+Training in 30-plus degree heat means you lose more electrolytes through sweat.
+Add a pinch of salt to your water or use an electrolyte tablet.
 Don't wait until you feel thirsty.

 Working with a personal trainer can help you dial in your nutrition to match your specific training programme.
-Many PTs in Gibraltar offer nutrition guidance as part of their coaching packages.
+Gibraltar-based coaches including JC:PT (Jon Cruz) at gibpt.com and KW Fitness (Kyrone Watson) at kwfitness.gi both offer nutrition guidance as part of their coaching packages.

 What are the biggest nutrition mistakes gym-goers in Gibraltar make?